Sustainability

 "ESG (Environmental, Social, and Governance) is a cornerstone strategy for the company, with a vision to not only achieve its own sustainability goals but also empower consumers, merchants, and partners to create positive social and environmental impacts through its platform."

-Packaging to ship the pouches in is a tiny cardboard box sourced at a company that has a profile on a huge retailer website.
-Currently chasing information as to whether the company has any pledges about caring for the environment, waiting for a reply at the moment.
+Packaging to ship the pouches in is a cube cardboard box, recycled and recyclable, sourced at a company that has a profile on a huge retailer website.

 Shipping method is Royal Mail.